brandonwkerns/lpt-python/README.md

 *This version DOES NOT yet include splitting up LPT system groups in to track branches.*
 *This version DOES NOT yet include MJO identification.*

+## MASTER files.
+__Please do not modify the MASTER files.__ They are Github repository files and can be updated with `git pull`.
+Instead, copy them to local files which you can feel free to modify.
+See README files in the lpt/ and crontab/ directories.

 ## Python module dependencies (see below for full environment I used):
 - numpy